Rajpratik71/sheepdog-wiki/Getting-Started.md

 It also use /var/lib/sheepdog as default and you can't specify other directories.

 In this example, is shown a real scenario that:

 1. keeps metatada on the same device of the operation system (/var/lib/sheepdog)
-1. uses a dedicated mount point (/mnt/sheep/0)
+1. uses a dedicated mount point for objects (/mnt/sheep/0)
 1. uses zookeeper as cluster manager

 <pre>
 $ sheep -n  /var/lib/sheepdog,/mnt/sheep/0 -c zookeeper:192.168.2.45:2181,192.168.2.46:2181,192.168.2.47:2181
 </pre>

 The directory that sotres object (/mnt/sheep/0) must be on a filesystem with an xattr support.
-In case of ext3 or ext4, you need to add 'user_xattr' to the mount options.
+In case of ext3 or ext4, you need to add 'user_xattr' as mount options.

 <pre>
 # fstab entry example